ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-A> `Reducer` should have been called `CanActuallyBuildFrom`, in honour of the
-A> similarly named stdlib `class`, since it is effectively a collection builder.
-A>
 A> `Reducer` seharusnya dinamai `CanActuallyBuildFrom` untuk menghormati
 A> `class` dari pustaka standar yang juga memiliki fungsionalitas yang sama
 A> dalam hal pembangunan koleksi.

 #### `IndSeq`

-If we use `Int` as `V`, we can get an indexed sequence, where the measure is
-*size*, allowing us to perform index-based lookup by comparing the desired index
-with the size at each branch in the structure:

 Bila kita menggunakan `Int` sebagai `V`, kita bisa mendapatkan barisan terindeks
 dimana yang menjadi ukuran adalah jumlah satuan `V`.
 Hal ini memperkenankan